z1haze/squad-stats-updater/README.md

 TT Stats Updater
 ===

-> A node process that connects to the squadjs database and periodically syncs player's stats and stores them in redis for realtime retrieval
+> A node process that connects to the squadjs database and periodically syncs player's stats and stores them in redis for realtime retrieval.
+This process is a companion to the tt-squad-bot project which can be found here [TT Squad Bot](https://github.com/z1haze/tt-squad-bot)

 #### The current version of this process tracks the following data: